Blue Sky on Mars: Cover

 The cover of the album features an image by Viking 1, the first spacecraft to land on Mars; the album's liner notes include additional imagery of the planet's landscape as taken by the spacecraft on July 20, 1976.
 The text on the cover was done by fantastic artist Roger Dean, best known for his work on album covers for bands such as Yes.
 The album's title comes from the tour in the film Total Recall.

 Release

+It was the second last release by Zoo Entertainment (with the final being Lusk's Free Mars), as the label was absorbed into Volcano Entertainment in 1997.
 The album was met with little commercial success, but favorable reviews.
 Critic Jim Farber of Entertainment Weekly gave the album a "B", writing that it "matched his usual sugary melodies to denser production, hinting at everything from the Beach Boys to '80s new wave", and adding that "[Sweet's] power pop still has the knack".
 The A.V.
 Club wrote that the album contained "nice, sugary three-minute pop singles that instantly lodge themselves in your cranium", adding that it is "a slight but worthy addition to his terrific catalog".